burakayy7/blog--old/_posts/2021-06-06-IMU-Measurments.md

 The intuitive explanation here is somewhat derived from Paul McWhorter.

 If you've noticed, the accelerometer values can be trusted over the long term , but not over the short term because the accelerometer is sensative to vibration; creating short term noise in the signal.
+And the gyro can't be trusted over the long term, because of the drift over time; however, it can be trusted in the short term.

+So, we have to apply a low pass filter to the accelerometer values and a high pass filter on the gyro.
+The low pass filter puts a weighted bias on the old value and doesn't really trust the new values.
+Where the two weights add up to 1.
+Accordingly, a High pass filter on the gyro accomplishes the same thing, just the opposite way.